Enjoy the colourful Tulips

 Many find hospitality work in the many bars and cafes that abound in Amsterdam and other towns/areas in the Netherlands.
 Most just walk in and ask the manager if there is a position available.
 Your best bet is to make contact with places that employ English speaking travellers such as one of the many Irish bars.

 Finding a job in a hostel is very popular.
 There are a number of hostels in the Netherlands that are usually staffed by travellers.
 Jobs range from being on reception to cleaning the facilities to working in the bar and café (if the hostel has these).
-In return for your work you should receive accommodation (usually just a bed in a dorm room), maybe meals and a small wage, though some hostels will agree to providing free accommodation in return for a few hours work.
+In return for your work you should receive accommodation (usually just a bed in a dorm room), maybe meals and a small wage.
+Though some hostels will agree to providing free accommodation in return for a few hours work.
 This can leave you free to work somewhere else casually.
 Have a look at HostelWorld website, you can research hostels and approach them for work.
 Also read my blog on finding a job in a hostel.

 Office work is available to English speaking travellers who can answer phones, undertake general administration duties and are fast at entering data.
 Most work can be found through recruitment agencies so contact some of the big ones like Randstad, Adecco, etc.

-The Netherlands is known for its tulips and every year casuals are required to help in the bulb industry to , dig, pick, peel, sort, count and pack bulbs.
+The Netherlands is known for its tulips and every year casuals are required to help in the bulb industry.
+Duties are to dig, pick, peel, sort, count and pack bulbs.
 Work is available during spring and autumn.
 As well, factories need people to pick and pack the bulbs.
 Other agricultural work picking fruit and vegetables such as asparagus, strawberries, apples, etc. can be found over the warmer months from mid-April to October.
 An agency to contact for this type of work is Creyf’s www.creyfs.nl which has branches through the Netherlands.

-High on your list of things to see and do might be visiting a cheese factory, buying some wooden clogs to wear, seeing a windmill in action.
+High on your list of things to see and do might be visiting a cheese factory, buying some wooden clogs to wear or seeing a windmill in action.
 You could do all this by walking, hiring a bike and riding around on using Amsterdam’s Public Transport System.
 If you decide to use the Public Transport System you can purchase a daily or weekly ticket to do so.
 Find out more about them here.

-Popular places to visit and things to do in Amsterdam include walking through the Red Light District – as many do – and/or sit in one of the many cafes or visit the former Heineken factory and learn about one of the world’s favourite beers.
+Popular places to visit and things to do in Amsterdam include walking through the Red Light District – as many do.
+Sit in one of the many cafes or visit the former Heineken factory and learn about one of the world’s favourite beers.
 Being a little more touristy you could visit the Royal Palace, the Van Gogh Museum and the Anne Frank House.
 To see many of the sites quickly you could take the Hop-on Hop-off Tourist Bus that will take you to them then you can return at your own leisure.
 The best thing to do is to do some research on Amsterdam and the Netherlands and then get going.

 So. you don’t have to wait in long queues to enter many of the sites in Amsterdam and around The Netherlands purchase a ticket in advance.
 Check out the options following.
+And don’t forget to spend time in the cafes and restaurants discovering the local and traditional Dutch foods.